-PTFI and LPMAK continue to promote economic growth that will generate income for the local community by leveraging competitive strength of each particular area.
-In doing so, PTFI and LPMAK also encourage other stakeholders to participate in the regional and community development in economic sector.
-PTFI and LPMAK focus its economic development programs on fisheries, animal husbandry, agriculture, food security programs, economy system support and alternative economy programs, as well as cooperation with other parties.
+PTFI and YPMAK continue to promote economic growth that will generate income for the local community by leveraging competitive strength of each particular area.
+In doing so, PTFI and YPMAK also encourage other stakeholders to participate in the regional and community development in economic sector.
+PTFI and YPMAK focus its economic development programs on fisheries, animal husbandry, agriculture, food security programs, economy system support and alternative economy programs, as well as cooperation with other parties.

-The fishing program initiated by PTFI in 2002, has involved the LPMAK mainly in funds support and assistance through continuation of cooperation agreement between PTFI, LPMAK and AMARTA-USAID, and the Maria Bintang Laut Cooperative (KMBL) from the Timika Diocese as the program manager.
+The fishing program initiated by PTFI in 2002, has involved the YPMAK mainly in funds support and assistance through continuation of cooperation agreement between PTFI, YPMAK and AMARTA-USAID, and the Maria Bintang Laut Cooperative (KMBL) from the Timika Diocese as the program manager.

 Animal Husbandry Program

-In addition to programs in the lowlands, LPMAK and YJM also support the development of animal husbandry program in the highlands (Tsinga, Banti, and Aroanop).
+In addition to programs in the lowlands, YPMAK and YJM also support the development of animal husbandry program in the highlands (Tsinga, Banti, and Aroanop).

 Agriculture and Food Security Program